 I have been living with Multiple Scleorsis (MS) for close to twenty-five years.
 When I was first diagnosed I was told “don’t exercise.”
 After a decade of following one of the silliest pieces of advice I was ever given, I learned different; exercise can heal me.

 Since finding my way to healthy living with MS, I have made it my personal mission to share what I have learned with others who have the disease.
 I have also made it my mission to provide opportunities for others with MS to exercise through fundraising efforts.
 I swim with MS for MS (#withMS4MS).

 Each year I challenge myself to a marathon swim and use it as an opportunity to share my message and raise funds for those who do not have the funds to pay for physical fitness programs.
-Two years ago I swam across the Strait of Juan de Fuca from Port Angeles to Victoria wearing nothing more than a swimsuit, goggles and swim cap; a swim that only 6 other people have ever completed.
-Last year I attempted to double my distance and swim from Victoria to Port Angeles (Dungeness Spit) and back.
-This was the first time a double crossing has ever been attempted.
-This year I hope to complete the Salish Sea 3 – the Straits of Juan de Fuca, Haro and Georgia.
+Three years ago I swam across the Strait of Juan de Fuca from Port Angeles to Victoria wearing nothing more than a swimsuit, goggles and swim cap; a swim that only 6 other people have ever completed.
+I have also attempted to double my distance and swim from Victoria to Port Angeles (Dungeness Spit) and back.
+This was the first time a double crossing had been attempted.
+Last year I was the first known person to complete a swim across Haro Strait.